aziztitu/suffix-tree-demo/README.md

 ## I. OVERVIEW

-A "trie" is a tree-like data structure whose nodes store the letters of an alphabet.
-A ***Suffix Tree*** is simply a compressed trie for all suffixes of a given text, and is extremely useful in searching for patterns.
+A "*trie*" is a tree-like data structure whose nodes store the letters of an alphabet.
+A ***Suffix Tree*** is simply a *compressed trie* for all suffixes of a given text, and is extremely useful in searching for patterns.
 It is a space-efficient data structure to store strings that allows many kinds of queries to be answered quickly.

 This repository includes a Javascript implementation/demo of a *Generalized Suffix Tree*.
 The demo can also be found at: https://projects.aziztitu.com/sau/ai/suffix-tree-demo/